skip to main content

 We also issue licences for the secondary use of recordings.
 An example can be a pop track that is recorded and then subsequently synchronised into an advertisement.
 Most music users realise that the Master Rights need to be cleared with the label, and the Composition Rights with the Publisher, but often a licence from the Musicians’ Union in respect of the Performers’ Rights is overlooked.
 This leads to a high degree of detective work on our part, and no small amount of persistence in order to extract the required fees.

-Some session musicians do not grasp the importance of signing MU approved session forms.
-Experienced session musicians are inclined to complete the MU approved forms.
+Some session musicians do not grasp the importance of signing MU-approved session forms.
+Experienced session musicians are inclined to complete the MU-approved forms.

 In the UK, there is an automatic granting of rights from the musician to the label or production company.
-If you turn up to a studio and don’t sign an MU approved form which holds back some of these rights, you have inadvertently lost them all, aside from the right to PPL income which, thankfully, can’t be transferred.
+If you turn up to a studio and don’t sign an MU-approved form which holds back some of these rights, you have inadvertently lost them all, aside from the right to PPL income which, thankfully, can’t be transferred.

 Our overall aim is to maximise the pay and employment of UK session musicians, and to collect every secondary use fee they are due.
-Making sure MU approved forms are signed gives us the tools to do so.
+Ensuring MU-approved forms are signed provides us with the necessary tools to do so.
+If you are a recording artist or a session musician, you can join the sector.

-Recording and Broadcasting Section Committee
+Recording and Broadcasting Advisory Board

-“Sitting on the R&B Committee has allowed me to become involved with the negotiations for rates,” says trumpeter Paul Spong, whose career includes playing with Wham!, Elton John, Wet Wet Wet and Robbie Williams.
+“Sitting on the R&B Advisory Board has allowed me to become involved with the negotiations for rates,” says trumpeter Paul Spong, whose career includes playing with Wham!, Elton John, Wet Wet Wet and Robbie Williams.
 “Change seems to take a long time in the music industry.
 The recession that hit in 2008/2009 seemed to freeze everything across the board, with no rate rises; everybody’s wages remained stagnant.”

 “I think we waited for a good six or seven years before the BBC and PACT rates were increased.
 The Union did a remarkable job in negotiating the rates to keep pace with inflation.
 It’s small, slow movements, but it’s the only way things will change.
-I think we’re in a better place than we have been for a long time as a Union, and my work with the Committee allows me to feel personally more involved in helping my fellow musicians and to progress music.”
+I think we’re in a better place than we have been for a long time as a Union, and my work with the Advisory Board allows me to feel personally more involved in helping my fellow musicians and to progress music.”

 Find out more